n-e-l/cen/README.md

 ### Windows & Linux
 - [Renderdoc](https://renderdoc.org)
-- Show me more :)
+- Let me know about others!

 ### Mac
 Mac only has XCode's Metal debugger.
 In order to use it you need to provide the following environment variables: